RexAliis/rexaliis/README.md

 I like to accompany my daily routines with Lena Raine's music.
 I study computer science from home whenever I can, and in my free time, I learn music theory or watch VODs from [Woohoojin](https://www.youtube.com/@Woohoojin).

 ### About computing and the internet
 I've had a strong passion for computer science for as long as I can remember.
 My first programming project was at the age of 13—a personal Discord bot made in Python using [discord.py](https://github.com/Rapptz/discord.py).
-After that, I explored various technologies until I was 15, when I came across tools like TypeScript, MongoDB, Express, Vue.js, and Electron.
+After that, I explored various technologies until I was 15.
 This is when I developed my first project, which, though disorganized and not very robust, helped me understand the field better: [AliisRPCMaker](https://github.com/RexAliis/AliisRPCMaker), a client for setting up custom Discord presences.

 I also worked on other projects, such as plugins for [Mindustry](https://mindustrygame.github.io/).
 At the same time, I became a [Discord Partner](https://discord.com/partners).